ibkdizzu/DevIntProjs/6.WEB-SOLUTION/Readme.md

    ls
    ```

-Step 5 — Configure DB to work with WordPress on DB
+Configure DB to work with WordPress on DB

 Install mysql server